GoTolstoy/tolstoy-toly-kb/products/play/product/affiliate/joining-tolstoys-affiliate-program.md

 We have released Tolstoy's partner program!
 Receive a 30% commission for life by simply telling others about the power of Tolstoy.

 1. Sign up using this link [Tolstoy Affiliate Program](https://gotolstoy.firstpromoter.com/).
-Submit your email, first name, and password, then click on ""Sign Up.""
+Submit your email, first name, and password, then click on "Sign Up."

    ![Sign Up](https://downloads.intercomcdn.com/i/o/560901201/48794f2e9b8baf609e21a2fd/image.png)